 Euroasia and MYOF’s first partnership in 2017 was a move forward to encourage collaboration between organisations with similar objectives – to provide more music students with performance opportunities as well as to improve performing standards.
-In our effort to encourage higher standards in performing skills, and to recognize the achievements of winning participants in the various regions, Euroasia and MYOF joined hands to initiate the first national-level Malaysian Piano Competition in 2018.
+Hence, the national-level Final Round was introduced to encourage higher standards in performing skills, and to recognize the achievements of winning participants in the various regions.

 With the aim of instigating music making of the highest level at various parts of Malaysia, Euroasia launched the inaugural Piano Festival in Kuching, Sarawak in 2016.
 The success of the first festival encouraged the Association to follow on with two new regions in 2017: Johor Bahru and Kuala Lumpur, in partnership with two dynamic organisations, the Johor Society for the Performing Arts and Malaysian Youth Orchestra Foundation (MYOF).
-The response from these piano festivals were most promising and has propelled Euroasia to follow with three more venues in 2018 – Penang, Kuantan and Negeri Sembilan.
+The response from these piano festivals were most promising and has propelled Euroasia to follow with three more venues in 2018 – Penang, Kuantan and Negeri Sembilan; and Miri, in 2020.

 MYOF organizes an annual music festival since 2007, and even though the events were getting bigger by the year, the Foundation saw that there is a need to reach out to students and teachers from all over Malaysia more effectively, as the majority of the participants for the Malaysian Youth Music Festival are from the Klang Valley, some from major towns all over Malaysia and others from around South and East Asia.